X-lab-3D/PANDORA/README.md

 muscle

-profit (only for RMSD calculation)

 pdb2sql (only for RMSD calculation)

-## PANDORA modules
+## PANDORA content

+# Contacts

-# parsing
+# Database
-Contains all the parsing scripts to retrieve IDs from IMGT, download and clean the structure and parse MODELLER log output
+Contains all the parsing scripts to create database object, retrieve IDs from IMGT, download and clean the structure.

-# modelling
+# Pandora

-Contains the scripts necessary for modelling
+Main class necessary for modelling

-# tools
+# PMHC

-Contains mics scripts, mainly for atom contacts and RMSD calculation
+Contains PMHC class, superclass of Template, Target and Model

 # run

-Contains the main run scripts for downloading the dataset and perform large scale modelling.
+Running scripts to be removed before the last commit

-## PANDORA_files
+## PANDORA_files content

-## Benchmark

-## Cluster_run_scripts
+Data.
+Default output directory

 ## Example run script